CoQ10 vs Ubiquinol: The Ultimate Guide

 The data on benefits from increasing CoQ10 intake if you have one of these CoQ10-depleting conditions is spotty.
 There are some “mostly-positive” small studies, like heart failure, diabetes, and statin use.
 Many traditional practitioners may support use or even recommend it.
 I take a reserved approach with CoQ10 supplementation, recommending it only in a few circumstances.
 If someone wants to use CoQ10, we’ll ensure they’re getting the right dose and form of the supplement.

 We take a “food first” mentality, though.
-Let’s discuss dietary sources of CoQ10.
+Let’s discuss the dietary sources of CoQ10.
 Maybe that will do the trick!

 Dietary Sources of CoQ10